 University of Wales recent merger developments

-The questions below should answer any queries which Alumni members may have:
+The questions below should answer any queries which Graduates may have:

 Answer: